m1kola/m1kola.github.io/src/pages/blog/how-move-model-between-two-django-apps/index.md

 ### Warning

-Do not perform any operations on a production database, test everyting on a dump first.
+Do not perform any operations on a production database, test everyting locally first.

 ### The wrong way